riganti/dotvvm-docs/Controls/tailwind/ProcessTimeline/control.md

-Renders a horizontal step-progress indicator for multi-step wizards.
-Highlights completed and current steps with the primary color; future steps are dimmed.
+Displays a step-by-step progress indicator.
+Use `CurrentStep` on `ProcessTimeline` and define each step with `ProcessTimelineStep`.